Take the Quiz to see if you know about the Grains Group…

 Making some substitutions such as eating whole-wheat bread instead of white bread or having brown rice instead of white rice, can add important whole grains to your diet.

 9. About how much of the grains group you eat should be whole grains?

 “Make at least half your grains whole grains” is a key nutrition message and the Dietary Guidelines for Americans.
 Among several other nutrients — such as selenium and B vitamins — whole grains provide fiber which has been linked to reducing blood levels of cholesterol, which reduces heart disease risk.

-10. Which of these grain products is available in both refined and whole grain varieties?
+10. Which of these grains group products is available in both refined and whole grain varieties?

 The correct answer is ALL OF THE ABOVE.

-All of these grain products are available in both refined and whole grain varieties.
+Grain products are available in refined and whole grain varieties.
 Check the ingredient list for terms like “whole grain,” “whole cornmeal,” or “whole wheat” to help you choose food products made from whole grains.
 Some foods are made from a mixture of whole grains and refined grains.

 We hope you enjoyed the quiz and learned something about the grains group.
 Thank you for the opportunity to share this important information about the role the grains group plays in our overall nutrition.
 Find a few good recipes for Nutritious Grain Recipes!

 Join hundreds of people who are joining us to learn more about staying healthy and the importance of their nutritional habits.
 Need inspiration?
 Sign Up to receive periodic emails from us focused on helping you take care of your health.

 Please know that we respect your privacy (we would NEVER sell your information) and we’ll guard your inbox as if it were our own…